ExaFEL/exafel_project/kpp_eval/README.md

 - `cctbx_project` – any recent branch
 - `dials` – any recent branch (`dsp_oldstriping` suggested for processing)
-- `exafel_project` – this branch (the instructions may differ between branches)
+- `exafel_project` – this branch
 - `LS49` – any recent branch
 - `ls49_big_data` – any recent branch
-- `psii_spread` – any recent branch
+- `psii_spread` – any recent branch (optional)

-Additionally, the following git diff must be applied to the `cctbx_project` module, independent on the branch used.
+If optional module `psii_spread` is used, the following git diff must be applied to the `cctbx_project` module, independent on the branch used.
 The cpp part is mostly irrelevant, so the cctbx does not need to be rebuilt after introducing the patch.

     diff --git a/simtbx/diffBragg/src/diffBragg.cpp b/simtbx/diffBragg/src/diffBragg.cpp
     index c7b1e08bc3..a893b423c7 100644